citrusframework/citrus-simulator/README.md

 * Unpack project
 * Build all sources from Maven (mvn clean install)
-* See package com.consol.citrus.simulator.builder for sample test builder classes
+* See package com.consol.citrus.simulator.scenario for sample test builder classes
-* Run embedded Jetty from Maven (mvn jetty:run)
+* Run Spring Boot application from Maven (mvn spring-boot:run)
-* Execute SimulatorClient.java and see test requests get handled by simulator
+* Execute Citrus client tests and see simulator respond to that

 Resources
 ---------

 Following code resources build the simulator core logic:

-* Test builders: Group of Java classes (@Component Spring Bean Annotation) for all scenario scenarios.
+* SimulatorScenario: Group of Java classes (@Component Spring Bean Annotation) for all scenario scenarios.
-* Servlet configuration (src/main/webapp/WEB-INF/citrus-servlet-context.xml): SpringWS beans defining how scenarios are identified and mapped to test builders.
+* Annotation based Spring Boot application configuration
-* Simulator configuration (src/main/resources/META-INF/citrus-simulator-context.xml): Citrus Spring configuration for sending/receiving SOAP messages
+* Simulator configuration as part of the Spring application context configuration

 Information
 ---------